Coyotes rally from 3 goals down to beat Ducks 4-3

-GLENDALE, Ariz.
-(AP) — Christian Dvorak scored two goals and the Arizona Coyotes rallied from a three-goal deficit to beat the Anaheim Ducks 4-3 in a testy game Monday night.
+Christian Dvorak scored two goals and the Coyotes rallied from a three-goal deficit to beat the Anaheim Ducks 4-3 in a testy game Monday night.

+“It was a wacky game,” said Arizona defenseman Jakob Chychrun, who had a goal and an assist.
+“We just have to be better at the drop of the puck, but it was a heck of a response.”

 The buzz heading into the game was the much-anticipated debut of Anaheim top prospect Trevor Zegras.

-Big hits, flying fists and bunches of goals became the focus once the puck dropped.
+Big hits, fights and bunches of goals became the focus once the puck dropped.

 Arizona goalie Darcy Kuemper was among five players penalized during a lengthy melee that set the physical tone early.
 The first period ended with two fights and the teams combined for 46 penalty minutes overall.

-The Ducks, the NHL’s lowest-scoring team, scored twice in the opening period and had a 3-0 lead early in the second.
+The Ducks scored twice in the opening period and had a 3-0 lead early in the second.

 Arizona stormed back to tie it in the second period with three goals in less than four minutes and went ahead in the third on Dvorak’s second goal.

-Jakob Chychrun had a goal and an assist for Arizona.
-Derick Brassard also scored and Kuemper stopped 24 shots.
+Derick Brassard also scored for Arizona and Kuemper stopped 24 shots.

 Cam Fowler, Jakob Silfverberg and Max Jones scored for Anaheim.
 John Gibson had 21 saves.